 Lemon Park houses a slash pad with multiple features and endless opportunities to get completely wet.
 The water area is gated with high-shooting fountains to cover the entire pad.
 The park also has playground and picnic areas to hang out in after all the water fun.
 Stop by during water play hours (May 31-Aug.
 7 and weekends only through Sept.
 25 plus Labor Day) from 1pm–5pm.
 Bathing suits are required at this one.

 Located next to the Fullerton Museum Center, this playful and interactive fountain operates daily from 10:30am-8pm, weather permitting.
 Wander around to appreciate the colorful banners, outdoor stage, and decorative paving while your little one gets wet.

 This splash pad is set to reopen May 25, 2019 and has continuous fountains that sprinkle, shoot, pour, and spray for a soaking water fun day.
 The adorable features are designed in bright colors and funny characters to add extra appeal.
 This park also has a playground for young and older kids.
 Water play hours are noon–5pm daily June 22-Sept.
 2, and weekends May 25-June 16.

 • Stanton Central Park Splash Pad – Stanton

-The splash pad operates seasonally and reopens Memorial Day weekend in 2017.
+The splash pad operates seasonally and reopens Memorial Day weekend.
 It has a train theme, like the rest of the park, and there's a train engine that has a slide and sprinkles water out its sides, as well as several other water features, The park itself, which opened in 2016, has a skate park, butterfly garden and large playground area.
 Water play areas are noon-5pm Memorial Day weekend through Labor Day.